canalplus/rx-player/doc/api/player_events.md

 _payload type_: ``HTMLElement``

-Triggered each times a text track is added to the video DOM element.
+Triggered each times the video DOM element text track changes.

-The payload is the corresponding TextTrack element.
+The payload is either the added TextTrack element or a null element if track is removed.